 |Memory||8GB GDDR6||8GB GDDR6|

 *Note: The Radeon RX 5700 XT’s “boost clock” is its theoretical maximum under stock conditions and will likely only be met for fractions of a second.
 Its more typical clock speed is around 1,755MHz.

-In our 3DMark Time Spy benchmark, the 5700 XT has a strong showing, pulling even with the RTX 2060 Super.
+In our 3DMark Time Spy benchmark, the 5700 XT had a strong showing, pulling even with the RTX 2060 Super.
 It also nearly matched the score of the far more expensive AMD Radeon VII, but it fell behind the 2070 Super by just over 1,000 points.

 What they can do, though, is image sharpening.
-Thanks to Radeon Image Sharpening and FidelityFX, AMD’s 5700 XT can leverage an image sharpening algorithm which is a clever post processing effect that can clear up some blurriness that’s commonly found when applying heavy handed anti-aliasing.
-It doesn’t have much of a performance impact either.
+Thanks to Radeon Image Sharpening and FidelityFX, AMD’s 5700 XT can leverage an image-sharpening algorithm, which is a clever post-processing effect that can clear up some blurriness that’s commonly found when applying heavy-handed anti-aliasing.
+It doesn’t have much of a performance impact, either.

 As mentioned, AMD’s new RX 6000 cards support ray tracing.
 They should support a DLSS-like feature soon, too.
 AMD has continually teased its FidelityFX Super Resolution feature, which promises to deliver dynamic upscaling without impacting performance.

 It may be more expensive and a bit harder to get your hands on, but the Nvidia RTX 2070 Super is the clear winner for us.
 Arguably, we should’ve received this 2070 when the RTX generation first launched.
 Designers simply binned the RTX 2080 with some cores turned off.
 This card is worth the wait, though, and it’s better than the 5700 XT.